phadej/gists/posts/2020-09-13-a-design-for-paths.md

 ---

-Where a big part of `Cabal` is about interpreting `your-package.cabal` file, also an important part of it and also `cabal-install` are **file paths**.
+Where a big part of `Cabal` is about interpreting `your-package.cabal` file, also an important part of it and also `cabal-install` are **filepaths**.
-After all, `cabal-install` is build tool.
+After all, `cabal-install` is a build tool.

-Currently (as of `Cabal-3.4`) the type used for all file path needs is infamous
+Currently (as of `Cabal-3.4`) the type used for all filepath needs is infamous

 ```
 type FilePath = String